 - Voice Match: Voice Match is a bit different than the other options on this list, because largely speaking, it’s used to activate Google Assistant more than unlock your device.
 Here’s the deal: turning on Voice Match allows you to access your Google Assistant every time you say “OK Google,” even while the screen is off.
 Once you’ve enabled that ption, you have a second choice: “Unlock with Voice Match,” which allows you to automatically unlock your phone when the sound of your voice saying “OK Google” matches the saved voice model on your device.

 You can enable just one or all five of these, so don’t worry if you like the idea of Trusted Devices but don’t want to use On-Body Detection.
 If Smart Lock makes you feel like you can’t properly keep your smartphone secured while enabling these settings, you don’t need to worry.
 Every Android smartphone with Smart Lock enabled has the ability to lock the device manually, requiring a passcode or fingerprint in order to use the device properly.
 At the bottom of your lock screen is a small lock icon that allows you the choice of manually locking your phone.
-How you use it is actually a little different depending on your device; for example, Samsung devices have you press the icon to lock the app, but the Pixel phones have you press and hold the icon.

 Once you’ve done this, your phone will give you a small notification alerting you that your device has been manually locked, and that the device will stay locked until you’re ready to manually unlock with either your fingerprint (if you’ve turned this on) or your passcode.
 Manually locking your phone disables all smart locks, so even if you turn on a trusted Bluetooth device, you’ll have to either input your passcode or password, or use your fingerprint to unlock the device if you have biometric security enabled.
 We’ll talk more about fingerprints in the section below, and more specifically, how you can keep your biometric data from being used against you on upcoming versions of Android.